 - alterations in arousal and reactivity (being easily startled, feeling tense, edgy or anxious

 PTSD is devastating for the individuals experiencing it, as well as for their loved ones.
 Unfortunately, it is often accompanied by substance abuse, which itself can increase depression and suicidal thoughts.
 Drinking and/or using drugs as a way to cope with the internal anguish should be avoided since it only worsens the situation.

 I am listing a few organizations that offer diverse services for veterans.
 If you are a veteran or know of a veteran who is experiencing PTSD or need other kinds of assistance.
 Some of these organizations offer numerous and diverse concrete services, not just mental health assistance.

 Organizations dealing with Suicide Prevention:

-Through social media, I encountered 22kill, an organization that’s spreading the word towards veteran suicide.
+Through social media, I encountered 22kill, an organization that’s spreading the word about veteran suicide.
 Their name represents the suicide rate mentioned above.
-One of the ways it raises awareness about the suicide rates is by inviting people to join a movement of performing 22 push ups a day for 22 days and share it via social media.
+One of the ways it raises awareness about the suicide rates is by inviting people to join a movement of performing 22 push-ups a day for 22 days and share it via social media.

 Cardone and Free Training

 Grant Cardone, New York Times bestselling author and among the best sales trainers in the world, is giving vets free access to the #1 Sales System in the World, at Cardone University.
 Grant with his “Whatever it Takes” motto helps thousands daily.

 Fortunately, Grant identified another sad fact related to veterans.
 Since many veterans face unemployment, he is currently offering them free access to his amazing program.
 The program aims to give the fundamentals of selling and entrepreneurship.
 As you know, the acquisition of a skill is extremely valuable and makes anyone more marketable.
 If you are a veteran, go to Cardone University and take advantage of this impressively generous opportunity.